benhutchings1/order-processor/README.md

 # Order Processor Pipeline
-Using microservice outbox + circuit breaker patterns to provide reliable and consistent order messaging in a distributed system
+Using microservice outbox pattern to provide reliable and consistent order messaging in a distributed system

 ## Simple pipeline
 ![UML Sequence Diagram of simple data pipeline](./assets/simple-pipeline.png)